Saul-Lara/NotesApp/README.md

 # Notes App
-This is an simple Note-Taking app.
+This is a simple Note-Taking app.
 This app lets you create and delete notes in a database.

 ## Built With 🛠️